-When you introduce your issue in the form of a problem to your brain, the answers often pop up at the weirdest times – in dreams, after slathering on shampoo in the shower, during your commute – because your brain keeps working on a problem you’ve identified whether you know it or not.Your words are your life.
+When you introduce your how to manage your money issue in the form of a problem to your brain, the answers often pop up at the weirdest times – in dreams, after slathering on shampoo in the shower, during your commute – because your brain keeps working on a problem you've identified whether you know it or not.Your words are your life.
 Words you choose to describe yourself/situation and your reality is...your reality.
 Click To Tweet

 So instead of replaying the same old scripts that don't make you happy, by turning them into an actual problem, you can find the answer and move ahead in your life.

-Examples of Money Conversation opps to create an explosion of solutions:
+Examples of Money Conversation Opps to Create an Exploration of Solutions

 - I finally have myself to the point where I'm making good money but still am living paycheck to paycheck becomes: What would it take to break the cycle of living paycheck to paycheck?